Spirals “Zero Tolerance” Illness Policy

 Once participants have passed the screening, they will be directed onto a specific mat that they will remain on for the duration of the class.

-At the end of practice, members picking up their gymnast will line up on the same markers they did before the start of practice.
-Once class is over, participants will be dismissed one-by-one in the order of the parent/guardian line.
-The gymnast will bring their belongings off of the mat to the person picking them up; once they have cleared the area and the next member comes to the front desk, the next gymnast will be dismissed.
+At the end of practice, members picking up their gymnast will spread out on the field around our class.
+Once class is over, participants will be dismissed, put on their masks, gather their belongings, and go to their parents/guardians while maintaining distance from other gymnasts and parents/guardians.
 There will be a 15 minute break in between classes to allow time for the entrance/egress protocols as well as for cleaning mats.

 As per local guidelines, our worksite-specific plan and our RISE checklist are available upon request.